Amazon Marketplace

 RRP (Recommended Retail Price) is the manufacturer-recommended selling price for a product, also known as MAP (Minimum Advertised Price).
 An RRP above the Amazon price shows a discount, which increases purchase interest.
 RRP is often used in product descriptions and packaging.
 Sellers should set their RRP realistically to authentically represent discounts to customers.

-Open term pageRückbuchung / Chargeback
+Open glossary pageRückbuchung / Chargeback

 Strafen für Nichteinhaltung